TonnyTao/CodeInBooks/README.md

 # Code In Books
 This project extracts all code from language references and top prgramming books.
-Only in Swift, Kotlin and Javascript.
+For Swift, Kotlin and Javascript lover.

 ### Which book?